SeregaSE/ws-rpc-messaging/README.md

 `<script src="https://unpkg.com/ws-rpc-messaging@0.0.5/lib/ws-rpc-messaging.min.js"></script>`

 ## ws-rpc-messaging provide json-rpc 2.0 like way to communicate between client and server via websockets

-Lib has been written to use in complex with [ws package](https://www.npmjs.com/package/ws) but you could use any other ws realization with same api.
+Lib has been written to use in complex with [ws package](https://www.npmjs.com/package/ws)

 * [How to use](#how-to-use)
 * [Server](#server)